My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

     J. Necessary Policies.
     K. Policies to assume role.

+**Note: We have commented out terraform apply Plan in our .github\workflows\terraform.yml file to prevent any accidental run for infra creation.
+However we have shown complete CI CD for question no 3 in https://github.com/praveen1664/Github-Bitcoin-Pipeline.git repo.
+At apply stage you will get below message:
+`sh
+Terraform Apply is commented out to prevent any accidental run.
+We have implemented full pipeline in Question 3 in https://github.com/praveen1664/Github-Bitcoin-Pipeline.git repository.
+Here you can check the Terraform Plan for resource creation or destroy name=SELECTED_COLOR::green
+`sh

 2. ## How it could be run?
 ##### It contain 2 Github Actions Work Flow as part of CI CD
    ###### 1. "Terraform_Plan_Apply"